wiseman-timelord/Chat-Gradio-Gguf/README.md

 4. When there is a stable correctly working latest v2, then the plan will be to develop a stack of tools, ie "Web Research", but this needs to be brainstormed.
 5. Need to ensure attachments is working correctly, and if/when so, then we need artifacts, ie the ability to reference files provided earlier in the session and their presentation.
 6. When the user installs, the installer needs to additionally note what version of the wheel was installed, currently that would be either v0.3.20 or v0.3.16, though possibly there is a global for this, but it needs to additionally be noted into the constants.ini, in order to be able to display this in the appropriate location in the about/debug tab in the main program, for purposes of referencing what level of model compatibility the program was installed with.
+7. Code Optimization / redistribution of code, moving code out from display script, to applicably relatingly themed scripts, if there is relevance to both scripts and it is sound to do so, in order to reduce overall code in display script by moving it out, as appropriate to do so, nothing extreme.
+8. Possibility of artifacts, the AI mentioned this, I want to see how feasable it is first.
+9. It would be great to have a Auto/Quick/Think toggle, so as to have some pre-configured 1b model or the likes be able to do a quick assessment of, if the request is simple or complete, to then, disable think for simple tasks and enable think for complex tasks, and additionally we would want to have it assess context/batch lengths, if the user additionally has those set to auto.
+Other settings could also be determined through this auto feature pre-prompt system.
+Needs brainstorming.
+10. Image reading (this would additionally require vllm, which could switch for such iterations involving image reading).
+So, the spanner in the works is we would need VLLM, but even then AI has ALWAYS failed at implementing this so far.

-# Development for nv1
+# Development for v1...
 More testing was done, the restults were not good, moved on to v2...
 1. do full test, including Testing/Bugfixing on, Windoes 8.1 and Ubuntu 22.
 2. Need to clean up v1, check for redundant code and optimize, then test and fix.
 3. The issues may be gradio becoming a set version 3, requring a shim for pydantic to work correctly.
 Problems started around there, so maybe we can cut whatever pydantic does from v1.
 Idea being to make a final version to leave it, after which later only updating to sync model handling.

-# Update Ideas
-- It would be great to have a Auto/Quick/Think toggle, so as to have some pre-configured 1b model or the likes be able to do a quick assessment of, if the request is simple or complete, to then, disable think for simple tasks and enable think for complex tasks, and additionally we would want to have it assess context/batch lengths, if the user additionally has those set to auto.
-Other settings could also be determined through this auto feature pre-prompt system.
-Needs brainstorming.
-- Code Optimization / redistribution of code.
-- Thinking visualisation.
-The visualization of nodes and intersecting lines would be embedded in teh log, or what would be the best way to do this? for example instead of current think phase visualization.
-- Possibility of artifacts, the AI mentioned this, I want to see how feasable it is first.
-- Image reading (this would additionally require vllm, which could switch for such iterations involving image reading).

 ## Credits
 Thanks to all the following teams, for the use of their software/platforms...